CLNEulalia/Express-Intro/readme.md

 // below require and before any routes
-// tell Express to use bodyParser app.use(bodyParser.json()) //handles json post requests app.use(bodyParser.urlencoded({ extended: true })) // handles form submissions
+// tell Express to use bodyParser app.use(bodyParser.urlencoded({ extended: true })) // handles form submissions
 ```

 > Only the `urlencoded` body-parser middleware is necessary to get this form working.

-The JSON bodyparser is necessary if we want to handle AJAX requests with JSON bodies.

 Another thing to note is that, in Express, `req.params` holds just path params.
 Anything handled by the bodyParser (JSON or form bodies) will be held in `req.body`.